-Dale Skivington serves as Vice President of Compliance and Chief Privacy Officer for Dell Inc. In her position, she leads a team which handles Dell’s compliance risks.
-Skivington has given lectures on compliance, privacy employment, litigation, diversity, best practice, and other civil rights and employment law topics.
-During her career, she has received multiple awards for her work.
+Dale Skivington is a privacy consultant and Chair of the Board of ESL Federal Credit Union.
+She previously served as Vice President of Compliance and Chief Privacy Officer for Dell Inc., where she led a team that handles Dell’s compliance risks.
+Skivington has given lectures on compliance, privacy, employment litigation, diversity, and other civil rights and employment law topics.
+She has received multiple awards for her work during her career.

 How long have you been a compliance professional?

-I have focused on a compliance career since 1998, when I was asked to serve as Eastman Kodak’s first chief privacy officer.
-Prior to joining Kodak, I was in private practice litigating civil rights and personal injury matters, and served as assistant attorney general for the state of New York.
+My career has focused on compliance since 1998, when I was asked to serve as Eastman Kodak’s first Chief Privacy Officer.
+Before joining Kodak, I was in private practice litigating civil rights and personal injury matters, and served as an Assistant Attorney General for the state of New York.

-Tell us a little about your role as vice president of compliance and chief privacy officer at Dell.
+Tell us a bit about your role as Vice President of Compliance and Chief Privacy Officer at Dell.

-At Dell, I lead a team of lawyers and non-lawyers that works closely with the business to ensure we have a compliance program which addresses our key risks and results in our stakeholders considering us as one of the world’s most ethical companies.
+At Dell, I led a team of lawyers and non-lawyers that works closely with the business to ensure that Dell's compliance program addresses the company's key risks and results in its stakeholders considering Dell one of the world’s most ethical companies.

-"Compliance provides the opportunity to work hand in hand with the business to help them develop and implement policies, processes, and controls which address some of the company’s biggest enterprise risks."
+"Compliance provides the opportunity to work hand in hand with the business to help them develop and implement policies, processes, and controls that address some of the company’s biggest enterprise risks."

 What do you enjoy about working in compliance?